-- is necessary

-- should be reviewed (within 90 days after creation)

-- can be terminated
+- is necessary - must be reviewed (within 90 days after creation) - can be terminated or renewed depending on if the behaviour is still present

-Consistent implementation and documentation is critical for effective safety planning.
+Consistent implementation and documentation is critical for effective Employee Safety Planning.
 It is also important to have procedures in place that ensure:

-- All personnel on staff are aware of when a safety plan is needed and all principals need to bring procedures to staff meetings. - Personnel working directly with the student have an opportunity to read the safety plan before working with the student (kept in a special file at the front desk). - That procedures are in place to have a signed copy in the student's school and district files (one person assigned to be responsible). - That appropriate resources and follow-up is provided in any situation of violence toward staff members and EFAP information is provided to affected staff.
+- All personnel on staff are aware of when a safety plan is needed and ll principals need to bring procedures to staff meetings. - Personnel working directly with the student have an opportunity to read the safety plan before working with the student (kept in Principals file and should be part of TTOC and temporary EA orientation) - That procedures are in place to have a signed copy in the student's school and district files (one person assigned to be responsible). - That appropriate resources and follow-up is provided in any situation of violence toward staff members and EFAP information is provided to affected staff.